KanishkChhajed/git-readme-action/README.md

   ## 📢 Last Commit

-  > "Adding node_module in .gitignore file"
+  > "Correcting the logic of isCsharp.js file"

   ---